ts387/EMReady/README.md

 ```
 conda env create -f environment.yml
 ```
 If conda fails, you could install the packages youself.
-Basically. you can first create an environment named **emready_env** by `conda env create -n emready_env python=3.9`, then install the packages listed in environment.yml using conda or pip.
+Basically. you can first create an environment named **emready_env** by `conda create -n emready_env python=3.9`, then install the packages listed in environment.yml using conda or pip.

 ### 3. Set the EMReady.sh
 Set **"EMReady_home"** to the root directory of EMReady, for example, if EMReady is unzipped to "/home/data/EMReady", set `EMReady_home="/home/data/EMReady"`